haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <hr>
 ### Refining the interface of the cryo-EM fitted models with HADDOCK

-In order to refined the fitted models we can use HADDOCK, keep the molecules in their original orientation, skipping the initial rigid body docking stage and semi-flexible refimenent and only performing the final refinement (or morphing from CG to AA if coarse graining is used).
-Since we are dealing with rather severe clashes, a coarse graining approach is probably better since the individual all atom representation are effectively docked onto the coarse-grained model and refined.
+To refine the fitted models, we can use HADDOCK, keeping the molecules in their original orientation, skipping the initial rigid body docking stage and semi-flexible refimenent and only performing the final refinement (or morphing from CG to AA if coarse graining is used).
+Since we are dealing with severe clashes, a coarse graining approach would be better since the individual all atom representation are effectively docked onto the coarse-grained model and refined.

-We will make us of the [HADDOCK2.4 interface](https://bianca.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.
+We will make use of the [HADDOCK2.4 interface](https://bianca.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.

 * **Step 1:** Define a name for your refinement run, e.g. *PolIII-core-C82-refine*.